 Compare Santander credit cards

 Wholly owned by Santander Group, the Spanish bank was established more than 150 years ago.
-These days, Santander offers its customers excellent deals on credit cards as well fee-free foreign spend on many of its cards, which is unusual among UK card issuers.
+These days, Santander offers its customers good deals across four cards with some allowing fee-free foreign spending – which is unusual among UK cards.

 You can take advantage of one of the longest 0% balance transfer periods on the market and pay nothing towards transferring your balance with Santander.
 As one of the leading credit card providers in the UK, Santander offers a range of eye-catching benefits with its credit cards.

 Types of Santander credit cards

 Santander bundles several features into a single card, ensuring suitability to a range of circumstances and criteria.

 0% balance transfer cards

 Santander does not offer a balance transfer card by name, but the bank’s All in One Credit Card offers one of the longest balance transfer periods on the market – it’s a top balance transfer product.
 The Everyday Credit Card also has a generous 0% period, and Santander waives the usual balance transfer fee on both cards so you can move a credit card balance from a different bank and pay no interest for an extended period of time.

 0% purchases credit cards

 If it’s an interest-free period on purchases that you need, pick the Santander All in One Credit Card, which offers an exceptionally long 0% period on purchases.
 This card also offers a very long interest-free period on balance transfers, and there’s no balance transfer fee to pay.
 Remember to always keep to your card’s terms and conditions, including any minimum payments, or you risk losing your promotional interest rate.